brammittendorff/local-laravel/README.md

 docker-compose up --build
 ```

 Navigate in the browser to http://localhost:8001.
-Click on the database in the left menu called wordpress.
+Click on the database in the left menu called laravel.
 Then go to the menu item import at the top.
 Then select the database dump in the folder `db_dump`.
 Please wait until it is has finished because this may take a while.

 #### Set mysql server ip to wp-config.php: